SurakshaRV/Entity-Extraction-Using-NLP/README.md

 2. To build a Technical Chatbot that answers technical questions related to the  uploaded PDF as well as answer generic queries asked by the user.

 Datasets used:
-1. Aruba Clearpass Guides available at <a href=https://support.arubanetworks.com/Documentation/tabid/77/DMXModule/512/Default.aspx?EntryId=28161>Aruba Support Portal (ASP)</a> to train Spacy model to recognize technical words.
+1. Aruba Clearpass Guides available at <a href=https://support.arubanetworks.com/Documentation/tabid/77/DMXModule/512/Default.aspx?EntryId=28161> Aruba Support Portal (ASP) </a> to train Spacy model to recognize technical words.

 An NLP Model trained to do the following tasks.